- ABMS Certification:

 - Clinical Practice:

-- Pericarditis-child, Congenital Heart Disease, Fetal Heart, Pediatric Heart Conditions
+- Pericarditis- Pediatric, Congenital Heart Disease, Pulmonary Hypertension in Newborns (PPHN), Fetal Heart, Pediatric Heart Conditions

 Division Head, Pediatrics Cardiology